sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-07-New-Features.md

 from a design perspective, it can add a lot of boilerplate classes that all basically do the same thing, but just sort on different fields.

-Instead, we can *remove the need to write a seperate class* by using a Lambda body.
+Instead, we can *remove the need to write a separate class* by using a Lambda body.
 We can replace Line 23-25 in [Enrollment.java](https://github.com/sde-coursepack/java-prerequisite/blob/main/src/main/java/example/Enrollment.java), line 23-25.
 with: